grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

   | 1 | 1.4142 | | 8 | 1.0027 |
   | 2 | 1.1892 |

-- Negative buckets, which contain the count of observations with a negative value that is smaller or equal to the upper bound and larger than the lower bound of a bucket.
+- Negative buckets, which contain the count of observations with a negative value that is smaller than the upper bound and greater than or equal to the lower bound of a bucket.

   [//]: # "LaTeX equation source: -{\\left( 2^{2^{-schema}} \right)}^{index} \leq v < -{\left( 2^{2^{-schema}}\right)}^{index-1}"